I was thrilled to be a guest on the Association Adviser podcast. Naylor CEO Christine…

-One of the ways online content differs from print is that it has a lifecycle.
+One way online content differs from print is that it should have a lifecycle.
 In print, once something is published, it exists in that form forever.
-Online, though, content is a living entity – it doesn’t have to and truly shouldn’t stay the same.
+Online, though, content needs to be considered as a living entity – it doesn’t have to and truly shouldn’t stay the same.

 As I see it, the content lifecycle has 6 steps: conceive, create, publish, promote, maintain, and retire.
 The impetus and decisions involved in each step vary from one organization to the next, from one website to the next, and from one content type to the next.
 Content strategists need to understand the facts and the rationales for each step in order to analyze the content that exists, identify what’s missing, and create smart, sustainable strategies.